kontena/pharos-docs/networking/README.md

   weave:
     trusted_subnets:
       - 10.10.0.0/16
+    no_masq_local: true
 ```

 ##### `trusted_subnets` (optional)

 An array of trusted subnets where overlay network can be used without IPSEC.
 By default Weave creates secure tunnels between nodes with IPSEC.
 In environments where the node-to-node networking is secure and trusted you can disable the IPSEC tunneling for better performance.

+##### `no_masq_local` (optional, default: `false`)

+Whether to preserve the client source IP address when accessing Service annotated with `service.spec.externalTrafficPolicy=Local`.
+For more information look here: https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-nodeport

 ### Calico